In addition to the Honor Code, students should review, understand, and follow the below policies and procedures.

 - The Department Chair will notify the student in writing of the outcome.

-- If a resolution cannot be decided at the Department Chair level, the student should then submit the original petition, the written decision from the Department Chair, and a request for review to the Dean of the College (or his/her designee) responsible for the course.
-He/she will render the final decision.
+- If a resolution cannot be decided at the Department Chair level, the student should then submit the original petition, the written decision from the Department Chair, and a request for review to the Dean of the College (or designee) responsible for the course.
+They will render the final decision.

 - The Dean of the College (or designee) will notify the student in writing of the final outcome.